webrecorder/browsertrix-crawler/README.md

 In addition to the inclusion rules, Browsertrix Crawler supports a separate list of exclusion regexes, that if match, override an exclude a URL from the crawl.

 The exclusion regexes are often used with a custom scope, but could be used with a predefined scopeType as well.

+#### Extra Out-of-Scope Depth

+Occasionally, it may be useful to augment the scope by allowing extra links N 'hops' beyond the current scope.
+For example, this is most useful when crawling a single host, but also including one hop out - any link beyond the current host.
+This is now possible with the `extraHops` setting, which defaults to 0, but can be set to a higher value N (usually 1) to go beyond the current depth.
+The `--extraHops` setting can be set globally or per seed to allow expanding the current inclusion scope N 'hops' beyond the configured scope.

+Note that this mechanism only expands the inclusion list, but any exclusion rules are still applied.
+If a URL is to be excluded via the exclusion rules, that will take precedence over the `--extraHops`.

 #### Scope Rule Examples